OfficeDev/Outlook-Add-in-SSO/ReadMe.md

-# AttachmentsDemo Sample Mail App
+# AttachmentsDemo Sample Outlook Add-in

 The sample implements an Outlook add-in that adds buttons to the Outlook ribbon.
 It allows the user to save all attachments to their OneDrive.
 The sample illustrates the following concepts: